Poverty and inflation: Egypt’s economy hit by global turmoil

 She’s worried about the impact of high prices on Egypt’s social fabric.
 Asking to be identified only by her first name for fear of reprisal, she worries that crime and theft will increase “because people won’t have enough money to feed themselves.”

-For decades, most Egyptians have depended on the government to keep basic goods affordable, but that social contract is under duress due to the impact from Russia’s war in Ukraine.
+For decades, most Egyptians have depended on the government to keep basic goods affordable, but that social contract is under pressure due to the impact from Russia’s war in Ukraine.
 Egypt has sought loans to pay for grain imports for state-subsidized bread.
 It’s also grappling with surging consumer prices as the currency drops in value.
 The threat of food insecurity in the world’s largest importer of wheat, 80% of which comes from the war-torn Black Sea region, has raised concerns.

 “In terms of, like, bread in exchange for freedom, that contract got violated a long time ago,” said Timothy Kaldas, an economic expert at the Tahrir Institute for Middle East Policy.